abd2re/ib-notes-save/TOK Exhibition.md

-1. Are some types of knowledge more useful than others?/
-2. On what grounds might we doubt a claim?/
+1. On what grounds might we doubt a claim?//
-3. How does the way that we organise or classify knowledge affect what we know?/
-4. What are the implications of having, or not having, knowledge?/
+4. What are the implications of having, or not having, knowledge?//
 5. What challenges are raised by the dissemination and/or communication of knowledge?/
 6. Is bias inevitable in the production of knowledge?/
 7. Does some knowledge belong only to particular communities of knowers?/